syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 {% endtabs %}

 N> This property works when loading the control only.
 It applies to iOS only and not supported in Android and UWP.

+## Move to the Cursor at Start or End Position

+Rich Text Editor provides the support to move the cursor position to the beginning or end of the content.
+By default, the cursor position is set at the end of the content.

+### MoveCursorToStart

+Rich Text Editor provides the support to move the cursor position to the beginning of the content.
+The following code example explains how to set 'MoveCursorToStart' mode in Rich Text Editor.

+{% tabs %}
+{% highlight C# %}

+richtexteditor = new SfRichTextEditor();
+richtexteditor.VerticalOptions = LayoutOptions.FillAndExpand;
+richtexteditor.MoveCursorToStart();
+this.Content = richtexteditor;
+{% endhighlight %}

+{% endtabs %}

+### MoveCursorToEnd

+Rich Text Editor provides the support to move the cursor position to the end of the content.
+The following code example explains how to set 'MoveCursorToEnd' mode in Rich Text Editor.

+{% tabs %}
+{% highlight C# %}

+richtexteditor = new SfRichTextEditor();
+richtexteditor.VerticalOptions = LayoutOptions.FillAndExpand;
+richtexteditor.MoveCursorToEnd();
+this.Content = richtexteditor;
+{% endhighlight %}

+{% endtabs %}